 20 May 2026

 I wanted to talk about this because it is incredibly common.
-In practice, good information security often starts with something much simpler than firewalls or cyber tools: knowing what information you actually have, where it lives and who can access it.
+In practice, good information security often starts with something much simpler than firewalls or cyber tools.
+It is knowing what information you actually have, where it lives and who can access it.
+If you do not know you have it, you cannot secure it.

 We recently completed a security assessment for a small law firm with a couple of offices.
 The interesting part was not discovering some catastrophic security failure.
 The interesting part was how normal everything looked.

-Like many firms, staff had gradually built practical ways to get work done quickly.
+Like many firms, staff gradually built practical ways to get work done quickly.
 Documents moved through SharePoint, Dropbox and email depending on who needed them fastest.
 Teams created “temporary” folders that quietly became permanent.
-People kept personal copies of important documents because they did not completely trust the shared structure anymore.
+People kept personal copies of important documents because they no longer trusted the shared structure completely.
+The problem with this is that the critical information now resides in multiple places, with little oversight or control.

 At one point we found a folder path that went something like: